MAP-Productions/Curious-City/readme.md

 ### Using ssh and git

-Clone repository into web directory and checkout stable branch.
+Clone repository into web directory and checkout master branch.

 ```bash
 cd /path/to/web